Automattic/wp-calypso/client/my-sites/site-settings/README.md

 3. We read and write the IP address endpoint via the site settings endpoint `/sites/:site_id:/settings`

-### Jetpack Scan

-Allows a user to manage SSH scanning on their site.
-This uses VaultPress technology to scan a site for vulnerabilities and malicious files.
-Users are sent emails if vulnerabilities are found.

-#### API Communications

-1. We fetch the SSH settings via a GET request to `/sites/:site_id:/ssh-credentials/mine`

-2. We activate / deactivate Jetpack Scan via a POST request to `/sites/:site_id:/ssh-credentials/mine`

-3. We update SSH settings via a POST request to `/sites/:site_id:/ssh-credentials/new`

-4. Email notifications are sent accordingly.

 ### Jetpack Monitor

 Allows a user to manage the Jetpack Monitor module on their site.
 They can turn the feature on and off and manage whether they receive email notifications.